 Located more central to the city centre, Orchard Road is one of Singapore’s most iconic streets.
 The 2.2km road features a range of shopping malls, luxury boutiques, restaurants, luxury hotels and more.
 Other popular districts include Chinatown, Little India and Clarke Quay.
 For a quick island getaway, Singapore’s Sentosa Island is the place to be.
 The island resort located off Singapore’s southern coast features a number of resorts and attractions, including the Universal Studios theme park, Adventure Cove Waterpark and Madame Tussauds.
 A number of popular beaches, such as Siloso, Palawan and Tanjong can also be found here.

 The next edition of Ultra Singapore will take place from June 8-9, 2019.

 Plan ahead: Book your perfect trip with our Singapore travel guide and destination information.
 Does Singapore require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
 How to stay safe during Ultra Singapore 2019?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Singapore?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Ultra Singapore 2019 using the map below!